Abhyanga massage: procedure and effect of the Ayurvedic full body massage

 • Medicinal effect through the penetration of the herbal extracts of the massage oil into your body

 An Abhyanga massage generally contributes to your well-being.
-It is particularly suitable for balancing out a lot of physical or mental work, stress or for regenerating the body.
+According to Ayurvedic teachings, it is particularly suitable for balancing out a lot of physical or mental work, stress or for regenerating the body.

 The tradition and history of the Abhyanga massage